SquilliamX/Smart-Contract-Lottery-2024/notes.md

 In this example, `checkUpkeep` checking to see if all the conditionals return true then if all the conditionals return true then the return boolean in the `checkUpkeep` function declaration returns true as well.
 Then once the `checkUpkeep` function returns that ` bool upkeepNeeded` is true, It will perform perform upkeep.
 The `performUpkeep` function makes sure that the `checkUpkeep` is true, then it calls for a random number to be generated from Chainlink VRF.
 (The Chainlink VRF to get a randomNumber task and has nothing to do with chainlink automation, this task is just the automated task that is being performed in this example. )

+3. Finally, after we deploy the contract onto a testnet or mainnet, we need to register the new Upkeep with chainlink.
+To do this, go to automation.chain.link and register a new Upkeep.
+Connect your wallet that deployed the contract, and register the new upkeep.
+Click "Custom Logic" since that is what we are most likely using, then click next and it will prompt you for your contracts address.
+Input the contract address of the contract that was just deployed tat uses the Chainlink Automation.
+Then click next and enter the Upkeep details, such as the contract name and starting balance (it will ask for optional items, but you do not need to fill these out.).
+Then just click `Register Upkeep` and confirm the transaction in your metamask.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------